UPDATED: Jul 27, 2020

 Is it safe for me to travel during the coronavirus pandemic?

-You may have seen the prices for gasoline getting lower and lower (we’re looking at you, owners of Dodge RAM 3500s) or noticed that Airbnb prices are cheaper in your dream vacation destination.
+You may have seen the prices for gasoline getting lower and lower, making owners of gas-guzzlers like the Dodge RAM 3500s, which has an average auto insurance rate of $1,180 per year, happy.
+Or noticed that Airbnb prices are cheaper in your dream vacation destination.
 But at the same time, you’ve heard the stats and read the news.